 Solo travel anywhere can be daunting, but with Mexico’s reputation, a lot of people have asked me if Mexico solo travel is safe, in particular in Mexico City.
 This huge, hectic behemoth certainly sounds scary, but solo travel in Mexico City can be an incredible experience.
 I spent four months in Mexico City as a solo female traveller, so got to know the city and fell in love with the people, food and culture here.
-I’ll give you the truth about solo travel in Mexico City and answer for once and all if Mexico City is safe for solo female travellers.
+I’ll give you the truth about Mexico City solo travel and answer for once and all if Mexico City is safe for solo female travellers.

 Getting to Mexico City